aaronpowell/aaronpowell.github.io/src/documents/posts/2013-01-22-hello-mathy.md

---- cson
+---
   title: "Hello mathy"
   metaTitle: "Hello mathy"
   description: "An introduction to another new library from me, this time it's mathy, a simple formula parser"
   revised: "2013-01-22"
   date: "2013-01-22"
-tags: ["typescript","javascript","web"]
+  tags:
+    - "typescript"
+    - "javascript"
+    - "web"
   migrated: "true"
-urls: ["/hello-mathy"]
+  urls:
+    - "/hello-mathy"
-summary: """
+  summary: ""

-"""
 ---
 In a previous post I [laid out some thoughts on TypeScript](http://www.aaron-powell.com/javascript/thoughts-on-typescript) which came from building a little library in TypeScript called [mathy](https://github.com/aaronpowell/mathy.js).